 This is exactly where the employee becomes a success factor for more information security and IT security in terms of security awareness.

-I don't want to be one of those hackers who keeps their strategies to themselves and enjoys the disastrous results of such attacks.
-Much more I would like to work together with you to make your company a bit more secure.
+I don't want to be one of those white-hackers who keep their strategies to themselves and enjoy the disastrous results of such attacks.
+Much more I would like to contribute together with you to make your company a bit more secure.